Acquisition of Land Act 1981

 The Acquisition of Land Act 1981 (c.
-67) is an act of Parliament of the United Kingdom, which concerns English land law and compulsory purchase.
+67) is an act of the Parliament of the United Kingdom, which concerns English land law and compulsory purchase.

-Contents
+Provisions

 The act regulates the conditions for granting a "Compulsory Purchase Order" in the UK.

+Repealed enactments

+Section 34(3) of the act repealed 61 enactments, listed in parts I and II of schedule 6 to the act, and revoked 6 instruments, listed in part III of schedule 6 to the act.